SaaS Magic Number Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 The SaaS Magic Number measures sales and marketing efficiency: how much new ARR each pound of previous-quarter S&M spend generated.
 Formula: (current MRR - previous MRR) × 12 ÷ previous-quarter S&M spend.
-Above 0.75 means 'invest more'; 0.5-0.75 means 'invest cautiously'; below 0.5 means 'efficiency problems'.
+Above 0.75 is generally read as efficient; 0.5-0.75 as a more cautious zone; below 0.5 as a sign of efficiency problems.

 120k current MRR - 100k previous = 20k incremental MRR, or 240k new ARR.
-Against 200k of previous-quarter S&M spend, Magic Number = 1.2.
-Excellent - each 1 of S&M is producing 1.20 of new ARR within one quarter, and the CAC payback compounds over future quarters.
-Invest more aggressively.
+Against 200k of previous-quarter S&M spend, Magic Number = 1.2 — an efficient result, with each 1 of S&M producing 1.20 of new ARR within one quarter and the benefit compounding over future quarters.
+A reading above 1.0 is generally interpreted as efficient S&M spend with room to scale.

 The one-quarter lag matters.
 S&M spent this quarter drives pipeline and wins next quarter, not this quarter.
 Measuring current quarter MRR against current quarter spend inflates the number; against previous quarter spend is the standard benchmark.
 Most public SaaS companies report Magic Number 0.6-1.2 in growth stages; mature SaaS 0.3-0.6.